jm-merchan/terraform-google-vaultgke/README.md

-Module to create an GKE cluster (standard or autopilot) where to deploy a Vault cluster
+Module to create an GKE cluster (standard or autopilot) where to deploy a Vault cluster.
+It extends helm capabilities by adding a loadbalancer for KMIP

 ## Requirements